pisceanfoot/DataStaxDay/README.md

 ```

 **dsetool Examples:**
+We've previously used the dsetool command to create Solr cores.
+We can also use it to obtain a cluster status report:
 ```
 dsetool status //shows current status of cluster, including DSE features

-dsetool create_core //will create a Solr schema on Cassandra data for Search
 ```

 **The main log you'll be taking a look at for troubleshooting outside of OpsCenter:**